akabbas/JobPulse/README.md

-# Job Market Analytics Platform
+# 🚀 JobPulse - Job Market Analytics Platform

 A job market analytics platform I built to solve real problems with job searching and data collection.
 This project tackles the common issues of 403 errors and limited job data by using a multi-source approach with proper error handling.